swaroop42/InTouch-Tech-Assessment/README.md

 			https://public.tableau.com/s/resources?qt-overview_resources=1
 	  under Business/The 2014 Inc. 5000

-	- It is stored in the project in the following location csv_files/dataset.csv
+	- The data set is stored in the project in the following location csv_files/dataset.csv

 	- The project aims to focus on the revenue and growth of the c companies in the list and illustrate the date set in the following 4 ways: